Oxymetaphoric/milestone_project_1/README.md

 - Develop a site that satisfies the distinction requirements of the Code Institute
-- Develop a site that satisfies the Goals of the Users and Operator
+- Develop a site that satisfies the Goals of the Users and Operator as determined by the User Stories and Goals
 - Use plain HTML, CSS and frameworks such as Bootstap to create a technically interesting and aestetically appealing site
 - Use frameworks where necessary so as to not reinvent the wheel